MeiHasCrashed/Electrope/Readme.md

 ﻿# Electrope

-A library to help with Dalamud plugin development.
+A library intended to help with Dalamud plugin development.

 > [!CAUTION]